finos/waltz/docs/design/physical_flow_nodes/README.md

     - [Resource Information](#resource-information)

-## Status: DRAFT
+## Status: RELEASED

-This feature is currently in planning stages.
-Therefore this document is liable to be modified as new information comes to light.
+This feature has been implemented and is part of the 1.16 release.

 ## Terminology